About the Willow

 Responsive- Flexible to the needs of our community

-Willow Arts Community began in 2015 as a grassroots movement in St. Catharines, Ontario, spearheaded by Shauna MacLeod.
-The founding group consisted of artists, educators, creatives, and community workers, all with lived or living experience of mental illness/substance use disorder (MI/SUD).
-They identified there was a gap in services and a need for a peer support network where individuals living with MI/SUD could participate in their own recovery through the arts and find meaning and connection outside of a clinical setting.
+Willow Arts Community began in 2015 as a grassroots movement in St. Catharines, Ontario.
+The founding group, organized by Shauna MacLeod, consisted of artists, writers, musicians, educators, Indigenous knowledge keepers, and social service workers, all with lived or living experience of mental illness/substance use (MI/SU).
+They identified there was a gap in the arts and social services and a need for a peer support network where individuals living with MI/SU could participate in their own recovery through the arts.

-In Spring 2018, Willow Arts Community began a three-year project with Workman Arts in Toronto, Artfix in North Bay, and Mindful Makers Collective in Thunder Bay.
-The project aimed to raise awareness of the prevalence of social isolation of the individuals living with mental illness, and the benefits of participating in the arts as an effective way to increase a sense of belonging to a community, expand social networks, and build social skills.
-Their evidence-based program has been implemented in Toronto for 30 years and has linked the Willow to a province-wide network of resource-sharing, best practices, and research.
+In 2018, we began a three-year project with Workman Arts in Toronto, Artfix in North Bay, and Mindful Makers Collective in Thunder Bay.
+Through province-wide evaluation, we successfully measured that active participation in peer-led multidisciplinary arts programming reduced social isolation.
+Workman Arts’ evidence-based program has been implemented in Toronto for 30 years and linked Willow Arts to a network of resource-sharing, best practices, and research.

 AWARDS AND RECOGNITION